walmartlabs/lacinia/docs/subscriptions/index.rst

 With subscriptions, a client can establish a long-lived connection to a server, and will receive new data on the connection as it becomes available to the server.

-Common examples for subscriptions are updating a conversation page as new messages are added, updating a dashboard as interesting events about a system occur, or monitoring the progress of some long-lived process.
+Common use cases for subscriptions are updating a conversation page as new messages are added, updating a dashboard as interesting events about a system occur, or monitoring the progress of some long-lived process.